INVOKE-Analytics/ws-blaster-streamlit/README.md

 # ws-blaster-prod

+# 9/9/2022
+- Blasting feature bug
+    - Cannot blast due to chromedriver
+    "Message: 'chromedriver.exe' executable needs to be in PATH"

 This repo serves as the production ready version of the whats app blaster.
 The module ws-blaster consists of `blasting.py`, `manage.py` and `launch.py`